 We may share the information we collect with our affiliated businesses for business purposes such as internal administration, billing or providing you or your organisation with the services you have requested.
 We will only share your information with our affiliated businesses for their marketing purposes with your prior consent.

 We may also disclose information we collect:

 - To third-party service providers that perform services on our behalf, such as web-hosting companies, mailing vendors, analytics providers, event hosting services, and information technology providers;

-- Employees, agents or contracted third parties of DART may be given access to any information which we collect via our Online Services, but their use shall be limited to the performance of their duties and in line with the reason for processing.
-Our employees are required to keep that information confidential and are not permitted to use it for any purposes other than to enable you to use the Online Services or to deal with requests which you submit to us;
+- Employees, agents or contracted third parties of Provenance Properties of Cayman Ltd. T/A Provenance Properties Cayman Islands may be given access to any information which we collect via our Services, but their use shall be limited to the performance of their duties and in line with the reason for processing.
+Our employees are required to keep that information confidential and are not permitted to use it for any purposes other than to enable you to use the Services or to deal with requests which you submit to us;

 - To law enforcement, other government authorities, or third parties (within or outside the jurisdiction in which you reside) as may be permitted or required by the laws of any jurisdiction that may apply to us; as provided for under contract; or as we deem reasonably necessary to provide our services.
 In these circumstances, we take reasonable efforts to notify you before we disclose information that may reasonably identify you or your organisation, unless prior notice is prohibited by applicable law, or is not possible or reasonable in the circumstances; and